jeromekelleher/sc2ts/docs/api.md

 listed here are intended for working with tree sequences and datasets that have already been generated.

-The reference documentation is concise and exhaustive; for higher level discussion and worked examples, see the project README and example notebooks.

 ```{eval-rst}
 .. currentmodule:: sc2ts